cihga39871/Pipelines.jl/docs/src/command_program.md

 ### Main Command (Required)

-In Bash script, the main code is
+In Bash script, the main code of the example:

 ```bash
 REF=/path/to/reference_genome